 This live event was recorded and will be available online.

 The Health Policy Institute of Ohio is actively involved in population health initiatives including the recent release of several policy briefs focused on prevention and population health.
 Within the OSU College of Public Health, a population health management concentration is being added to the MPH program and the annual Summer Program in Population Health offers multiple courses addressing population health issues.
 Additionally, Ohio’s Governor established an Office of Health Transformation aimed at “transforming Ohio into a model of health and vitality”.
 Strategic priorities for the state include: Modernizing Medicaid, Streamlining Health and Human Services, and Paying for Value.

-Addressing Quality Improvement in Your Agency: This 30 minutes online, self-study module will provide you with key strategies and tools to get started on a QI Plan for you agency. www.cphplearn.org
+Writing a QI Plan for Your Agency: This 30 minutes online, self-study module will provide you with key strategies and tools to get started on a QI Plan for you agency.

 The Wisconsin Center for Public Health Education and Training (WiCPHET), housed in the University of Wisconsin-Madison’s School of Medicine and Public Health’s Department of Population Health Sciences, works towards the development of a competent, sufficient, and diverse public health workforce to promote and protect health.
 WiCPHET does this by continually building on long-standing relationships and partnerships in Wisconsin’s public health and educational communities.

 Cultural Awareness Series: Consists of 4 online, self-study training modules covering a wide range of topics including LGBT and refugee communities as well as organizational culture.
 These modules were developed to address our increasingly diverse landscape by providing an introduction into the philosophy, values, and conceptual frameworks of cultural competence and cultural humility.
 To access these courses along with many others, please visit our NEW website at www.wicphet.org